katekorsaro/budgr/README.md

 # How to use budgr

-budgr has a series of basic command that grant you access to underlying data.
+budgr has a series of basic commands that grant you access to underlying data.
 It provides basic CRUD operations as well as some more advanced bulk operations.

 ## First execution